 But there is plenty of interaction between the two species earlier during various stages of their life cycle.
 Mature fish of both kinds, certainly predate on hatchlings and juveniles.
 During the spawn, the Sturgeons follow Steelhead and other salmon on their spawning runs.
 They are there to feed on fish that did not make it.

 Both species also predate on each other’s eggs.
 Sturgeon broadcast spawners between April and July, Usually when water temperatures are between 46f and 68f.
-Most spawning frequently takes place in the tailwater of dams, which block their movement further upstream.
-Sturgeon spawn in deeper water than trout, they prefer water at least 3m over a gravely or bedrock bottom.
+Most spawning frequently takes place in the tailwater of dams, which blocks their movement further upstream.
+Sturgeon spawn in deeper water than trout, they prefer water at least 3m over a gravel or bedrock bottom.
 Because Sturgeon are broadcast spawners, it attracts a lot of predators to feed upon the eggs, and yes that includes trout.

 Trout on the other hand, usually spawn in the shallow margins of pools where they buried their eggs for some added protection.
 Sturgeon are opportunistic feeders, and will not think twice about sucking up any dislodged trout egg floating downstream.